Let's talk

 Data Collection

-When a new lawsuit is filed, Enter's AI agent gathers all documents from the case file and cross-references them with the operational data of the flight involved.
+When a new lawsuit is filed, Enter's AI agent gathers all documents from the case file and cross-references them with the operational data for each specific flight.

 • Booking and ticket data